Advertisement

 Section 8 & Public Housing Waiting Lists in Washington Ch, Ohio

-All waiting lists in Washington Ch are currently closed.
+There is 1 open waiting list in the Washington Ch area right now.
 Section 8 Waitlist monitors 1 housing authority serving Washington Ch, Ohio and updates statuses nightly.
 Below you will find every PHA in the area with current waitlist status, program types, and direct application links.

 If no lists are currently open in Washington Ch, we recommend applying to nearby cities as well.
 There is no limit to the number of waiting lists you can join, and many housing authorities accept applications from non-residents.